-Find and delete redundant files to free up valuable space on your hard drive or SSD
+Find and delete redundant files to free up valuable space on your drives

 One of the downsides of digital media is that it's very easy to end up with multiple copies of the same thing taking up valuable storage space.
 That's bad enough on a hard disk, but on the more limited space of an SSD it's even more of a problem - or at least, it is if you don't have Auslogics Duplicate File Finder.

 This free system utility scans your PC for duplicate files and enables you to restrict the search to specific file types or sizes, and you can specify whether duplicates should be binned or placed in a holding area for you to check them out.
 This is a great and genuinely useful app for Windows users of all kinds.

-Remove all traces of uninstalled programs to avoid junk buildup from orphaned files
+Remove all traces of programs to avoid junk buildup from orphaned files

 If you like trying new apps you'll be horribly familiar with the joys of built-in software uninstallers, which all too often leave bits and pieces everywhere.
 It's a particular pain when a program comes with additional tools like browser toolbars and unwanted 'helper' apps, which then have to be removed separately.